typhoon-php/typhoon/docs/Type.md

 # Typhoon Type

-Typhoon Type is an abstraction over the PHP static analysis types.
-It is the main building block of the whole project.
-Typhoon type system is compatible with the popular PHP static analyzers [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).
+Typhoon Type is an abstraction for the PHP static type system, inspired by two popular analyzers [Psalm](https://psalm.dev/) and [PHPStan](https://phpstan.org/).

-This library will never have any dependencies.
-Once full and stable, it might be proposed as a [PSR](https://www.php-fig.org/psr/) or [PER](https://www.php-fig.org/per/).
+Once full and stable, Typhoon Type might be proposed as a [PSR](https://www.php-fig.org/psr/) or [PER](https://www.php-fig.org/per/).

 ## Installation